Savings accounts explained

 Notice rates aren't as good as they used to be

-Again, notice accounts are likely to come with variable interest rates – which means it’s important to keep an eye on your return and switch your savings account if you are no longer getting a competitive deal.
+Again, notice accounts are likely to come with variable interest rates.
+This means it’s important to keep an eye on your return and switch your savings account if you are no longer getting a competitive deal.

 Which?
 Money Compare table: Compare notice account deals.

-Regular savings accounts require customers to deposit money each month, without fail – so they are ideal for savers who are just starting out, or who wish to drip feed cash into their account in a disciplined way.
+Regular savings accounts or 'regular savers' require customers to deposit money each month, without fail - so they are ideal for savers who are just starting out, or who wish to drip feed cash into their account in a disciplined way.

-In addition, a regular savings account is likely to restrict you from investing more than a certain sum each month, preventing you from placing extra cash in your account as and when it suits you.
+These accounts typically last for one year and restrict you from investing more than a certain sum (e.g. maximum £250 per month), preventing you from placing extra cash in your account as and when it suits you.

 Which?
 Money Compare table: Compare regular savings account deals.

-Regular savings returns aren't always what they appear
+Regular saver returns aren't always what they appear

-Some regular savings accounts offer impressive-looking rates, but it’s important to remember that because your money will be building up gradually, your overall return might be more modest.
+Most regular savers offer impressive-looking rates, as high as 5% in some cases, but it’s important to remember that your money will be building up gradually, so the overall return might be more modest than you expect.

-For example: if you deposited £1,200 in a regular savings account over a year in monthly instalments of £100, you would not be paid the headline rate of interest on that entire sum.
-That's because only the first month's payment would be in the account for the full year.
+For example, if you saved £1,200 over a year in regular monthly instalments of £100, you wouldn't be paid the headline rate of interest on the entire sum - because only the first month's payment would be in the account for the full year.

 Fixed-rate bonds are savings accounts that offer a fixed interest rate on your cash for a set period of time.
-While they often come with higher interest rates than instant access, notice or regular savings accounts, opening one will mean giving up access to your money during the term of the bond.
+While they often come with the highest interest rates, opening one will mean giving up access to your money during the term of the bond.

 Fixed-rate bonds can extend over one year, two years - even three, four or five years.
 Generally, the longer you’re prepared to lock your cash away for, the higher your return will be.